growthpods/sb1-6kejut/memory-bank/activeContext.md

 - The `location_filter` for RapidAPI Internships API in `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` is set to 'Texas'.
 - The `title_filter` is `'"high school" (intern OR internship OR "summer job")"` and `description_filter` is `'"high school" (student OR college OR intern)"` in both scripts to make "high school" a mandatory term.
 - CopilotKit integration will use `gemini-2.0-flash`.
-- Firecrawl tool in CopilotKit backend will initially use mock data due to `window.mcpRequest` unavailability in Node.js; needs update for direct API call.
+- Firecrawl tool in CopilotKit backend now attempts direct API calls.
 - `employer_id` for job submissions via CopilotKit tool needs a secure passing mechanism from frontend context.
 - User has requested a more dynamic location filtering logic: specific user city in Texas (if known) > 'Houston' (as a fallback if specific city not applicable/found) > 'Texas' (general default).
 This needs further clarification for script implementation.
 - Storing API-sourced jobs with `source='RapidAPI'` to distinguish from manually posted jobs.